richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Imagist Poetry: An Anthology* - Bob Blaisdell
 - *The Waste Land and other poems* - T.S.
 Eliot
 - *Hackers: Heroes of the Computer Revolution* - Steven Levy
+- *Lost in the Funhouse* - John Barth

 ## 2015